MicrosoftDocs/win32-pr.de-de/desktop-src/Controls/cb-gethorizontalextent.md

 ## <a name="return-value"></a>Rückgabewert

-Der Rückgabewert ist die scrollfähige Breite in Pixel.
+Der Rückgabewert ist die bildlauffähige Breite in Pixel.

 ## <a name="requirements"></a>Anforderungen